 At this point, I was fatigued working only on web-related stuff and felt like needing a change of pace.
 I thought of working on something which has nothing to do with the web and the following are my achievements in other parts of Nmap.

 $ ncat enhancement - limit data using a delimiter

 Ncat is a reimplementation of the currently splintered and reasonably unmaintained Netcat family.
 Ncat can act as either a client or server, using TCP or UDP over IPv4 or IPv6.
-SSL support is provided for both the client and server mode.
+SSL support is provided for both the client and server modes.

 This will be a good enhancement to the existing Ncat once the PR gets merged.
 Functions were added to accept delimiter as a parameter through the command line for delimiting the data before sending it.

-At this stage I was like, my GSOC is about to complete and I haven’t done anything new.
+At this stage I was like, my GSOC is about to be complete and I haven’t done anything new.
 I was just getting better at what I already knew.
 I wanted to learn and contribute more.
 I wanted to work on something totally new to me.

-I selected to work on Windows SMB related stuff.
+I selected to work on Windows SMB-related stuff.
 I didn’t even know what SMB meant until this point.
 I requested my mentor to allow me to work on this new area.
 I was left with only 10 days before I started to work on SMB.

 $ script to fetch smb enum services from remote windows machine